Our Process

 Enigma machine, code-named Ultra.
 (Powers 1977, 22)

-Considering Powers’ contribution to the development of the coding
+Considering Powers’ contribution to the development of coding

 system within warfare, it is not surprising that each side in the war